cindyltq/TwitterClient/README.md

 Completed user stories (Optional):
 - Improve the user interface and theme the app to feel "twitter branded"
+- User can open the twitter app offline and see last loaded tweets
+ - Tweets are persisted into sqlite and can be displayed from the local DB

 Walkthrough of all user stories: